Institute of Anglo-American Law

-Some events organised under the auspices or with the support of the Institute of Anglo-American Law, by the Institute, or by others, in co-operation with the Institute:
+Some events organised, under the auspices of the Institute of Anglo-American Law, by the Institute, or by others, in co-operation with the Institute:

 On 18 October prof. Olav Haazen gave his inaugural lecture.
 It’s title was ‘Between a right and a wrong.
 Ordinary cases, civil procedure, and democracy’.

 The Institute promotes and financially supports studies of Dutch students at Anglo-American universities, including Oxford with its excellent Magister Juris Programme.